History

 • US 76 bypasses Pendleton, preserving its historic square.
 Tri-County College founded.

-• Pendleton Historic District listed on the National Register of Historic Places; Astabula and Woodburn individually listed and opened as house museums.
+• Pendleton Historic District listed on the National Register of Historic Places; Ashtabula and Woodburn individually listed and opened as house museums.

 Photo Gallery